principal6/PERSONAL_STUDY/Coding_standard.md

 ## 1. Class organization

-- Public -> protected -> private
+- public methods -> public members -> protected methods -> protected members -> private methods -> private members

 (Since most readers will be using the public interface of the class, that should be declared first, followed by the class's private implementation.)

 ## 2. Naming conventions

-Normally the first letter of every name is capitalized  (e.g. ... )

-Type and variable names are nouns

 ### 2-1.
 Namespace